flyinggorilla/simulator.atterwind.info/README.md

 [<img src="screenshots/parabolicsailshape.jpg" width=50%>](https://simulator.atterwind.info/?bh=135&bs=22&ws=15&wh=0.27&ch=5.8&cs=0.7&cl=1.2&cry=9.7&crz=15.4&crx=-58.6&cth=0.3&cts=-2.7&ctl=0.1&csh=1)

+Note, when boat is foiling, what happens at 13kts+, then the boat lifts by 52cm, thus sail is higher above water what has a slight impact on twist in lower sail area.

 ### Simulator assumptions
 A great summary of calculating a parabolic sail shape design and the surrounding theory is provided on [onemetre.net][onemetre].
 This simulator follows that math for building the models.